Medicare Advantage is private insurance that expands on the essential services offered as part of Original Medicare .

 To avoid penalties and get the most from Medicare benefits, here are important dates to remember for Medicare Advantage enrollment:

 - Medicare’s Open Enrollment Period for all Medicare coverage: October 15 to December 7

 - Medicare Advantage Open Enrollment Period only for Medicare Advantage enrollees: January 1 to March 31

 Special enrollment periods are also available based on certain circumstances, like a new disability, changes to your eligibility, or a move to an area where your current plan isn’t offered.

-Yes.
 Most Medicare Advantage plans offer prescription drug coverage (Part D).
 Similar to the provider network, Medicare Advantage Part D plans are part of a pharmacy network specific to the plan you choose.
-Whether or not you include prescription drug coverage in your Medicare Advantage plan is up to you.
-Most states offer options with and without drug coverage.

 Without a Part D plan added to your Medicare Advantage coverage, you should expect to pay the entire cost of your outpatient prescription medications.
 You may add Part D coverage to your plan at any time, but if you don’t sign up when you are first eligible, you will have to pay a penalty for the rest of your life.
 This penalty will be added to your regular monthly premium.